vippsas/vipps-invoice-api/vipps-invoice-api.md

 client_secret: <client_secret>
 Ocp-Apim-Subscription-Key: <Ocp-Apim-Subscription-Key>
 ```

-It _is_ correct that this is a `POST` request with an empty body.
+Please note: It _is_ correct that this is a `POST` request with an empty body.
 This is due to some technical details of the backend solutions.

-The request above will return a response similar to this:
+The request above will return a response similar to this, with the `access_token`:

 ```http
 HTTP 200 OK